fictioncoach/fictioncoach.github.io/_posts/2018-06-01-how-to-write-a-good-story.md

 - structure
 - voice

-All published stories have strengths and weaknesses, but they have all met the minimum requirements for these five checkpoints.
+All published stories have strengths and weaknesses, but they've all met the minimum requirements for these five checkpoints.

 ## Sum of the parts